NicholasRabbit/Operating-Systems/Notes of Labs.md

 sudo apt-get install git build-essential gdb-multiarch qemu-system-misc gcc-riscv64-linux-gnu binutils-riscv64-linux-gnu
 ```

 **N.B.
-The reason that I couldn't install the tools is the Ubuntu official server is not  connected in China.**
+The reason that I couldn't install the tools is the Ubuntu official server is not  accessed in China.**

 Other: